samwhindleton/wdiroutcomes/roadmap/week04/readme.md

 ## Homework
-Check your class calendar for your HW assignment due next Monday at 7 pm
+Outcomes HW assignment due next week at 7 pm

+DRAFT Brand Statement

+- Be sure to have 3 Peer Reviews and utilize the Brand Statement Checklist

 ## Local Market Presentations: